PhilanthropyDataCommons/service/docs/ENTITY_RELATIONSHIP_DIAGRAM.md

 6. A `Proposal` can have more than one `Proposal Version`.
 This occurs as a proposal is updated or revised.
 7. A `Proposal Version` contains a set of `Proposal Field Values`.
 These are the responses that were provided by the `Applicant`.
 8. A `Proposal Field Value` contains a response to a given `Application Form Field`.
-Some fields might allow multiple responses, which is why we provide an `sequence`.
+Some fields might allow multiple responses, which is why we provide a `position`.

 The thinking is that when a new proposal is being written, a Grant Management System could ask the PDC "is there any pre-populated data we should use for this organization?"